How Derek Jeter Made $US265 Million To Become The Second Highest-Paid Player In Baseball History

 Jeter also got drafted at the perfect time, playing most of his career with the Yankees under the free-spending George Steinbrenner, but after Steinbrenner's suspension which allowed others to build a contender.

-Jeter struggled defensively in the minors, committing 56 errors his first full season and 'crying every night' wondering if he made the right decision to leave home.
+Jeter struggled defensively in the minors, committing 56 errors his first full season.
 But he eventually got better and was named Minor League Player of the Year in 1994.

 In 1996, it wasn't clear if Jeter was ready to be a big leaguer but injuries to the starting shortstop and second baseman from the year before secured his job.